 Given this state of affairs, calls are being made for Japan to take on more of a leadership role in the Asia-Pacific.
-This project aims to propose what Japan must do to uphold and evolve the LIO in the region, as well as what challenges and restrictions it faces.
-It will focus upon both domestic governance issues, such as populist politics, constitutional revision and the role of media, as well as contributions to the international system, ranging from progressing multilateral trade to managing the North Korean nuclear threat and the rise of China.
+This project has aimed to propose what Japan must do to uphold and develop the LIO in the region, as well as what challenges and restrictions it faces.
+It has focused upon both domestic governance issues, such as populist politics, constitutional revision and the role of media, as well as contributions to the international system, ranging from progressing multilateral trade to managing the North Korean nuclear threat and the rise of China.

 Adam P. Liff

 Assistant Professor of East Asian International Relations, School of Global and International